whimsypingu/scuttle/README.md

 **Tools:**
 - [x] Audio editing (silence removal, enhanced quality) [11/14/25, trim + .opus]
 - [ ] Backend management from the web interface (download queue, server restart)
+- [x] yt-dlp automatically updating to most recent nightly version in case of failure and attempting a retry [2/18/26, confident this is working as intended now]

 These are not guaranteed but they reflect the current development priorities and ideas for future releases.

-Current work (February 2026) on improved search functionality is being done at [this Google Colab notebook for Discogs-based seeding](https://colab.research.google.com/drive/1HxKu_tEEJH7ogdjZbwvDclMa_zlTcASP?usp=sharing) and at [this Google Colab notebook for Anna's Archive top 10000 Spotify songs from July 2025 seeding](https://colab.research.google.com/drive/14DFgnXGVu2MIdiBNPluC8kf8e_F70lv9?usp=sharing).
+Current work (February 2026) on improved search functionality is being done at [this Google Colab notebook for deprecated idea of Discogs-based seeding](https://colab.research.google.com/drive/1HxKu_tEEJH7ogdjZbwvDclMa_zlTcASP?usp=sharing) and at [this Google Colab notebook for Anna's Archive top 10000 Spotify songs from July 2025 seeding](https://colab.research.google.com/drive/14DFgnXGVu2MIdiBNPluC8kf8e_F70lv9?usp=sharing).

 ## License